liuzhi19121999/AnimeGANv3Pytorch/README.md

 2. Migration of the Main Model Framework of VGG19 under PyTorch was done, but with pre-trained parameters not loaded yet.

+3. Upload VGG-19 weights of .pth on release.
+It can be used to generate VGG-19 loss in training.

 ## License

 Please refer to the relevant permission statement of the original author.